Whoaa512/starred/README.md

 ## Python

-- [smol-ai/developer](https://github.com/smol-ai/developer) - smol developer that writes code for u
+- [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer
 - [greshake/llm-security](https://github.com/greshake/llm-security) - New ways of breaking app-integrated LLMs
 - [jdagdelen/hyperDB](https://github.com/jdagdelen/hyperDB) - A hyper-fast local vector database for use with LLM Agents.
 Now accepting SAFEs at $135M cap.
 - [PyGithub/PyGithub](https://github.com/PyGithub/PyGithub) - Typed interactions with the GitHub API v3